 Arts and Culture

-An Act to protect Native American heritage, field with Rep. Biele- The legislation protects Native American funerary objects, human remains, sacred objects, or objects of cultural patrimony from being sold
+An Act to protect Native American heritage, field with Rep. Biele- The legislation protects Native American funerary objects, human remains, sacred objects, or objects of cultural patrimony from being sold.
+Supported by Artists under the Dome and the North American Indian Center.

 An Act relative to medical marijuana patient safety and access– It will give the Cannabis Control Commission the clear authority to create licenses in the medical marijuana sector and it will help expand safe access to patients in currently underserved areas of Massachusetts.
 It will also require clear signage on recreational facilities, stating that they are not medical